 High-speed input/output (I/O) channels approaching 100 Gb/s are becoming common in today’s devices.
 Pad pitch is continuing to shrink.
 And thermal management of devices is becoming essential.
 Accurate device performance testing is impossible without proper design of printed circuit board (PCB) to accommodate all of these challenges.
 Don Thompson starts with a novel approach to addresses the miniaturization required in PCBs by fine pitch applications through 3D-printing of space transformers.
 A solution to the top side interfacing challenges of devices under test (DUTs) via a universal elastomer and probing PCB is shared by Stephanie Seaman.
 Bruce Mahler discusses the efficiency of embedding passive components inside the PCB to enable microfluidic and other applications for the control and test of ICs.
 Lastly, advanced techniques such as optimized pad stacks, connector launching pads, and via stub lengths to reduce resonance effects to address high-speed challenges are covered by Xiao-Ming Gao.

 Poster Sessions are a great way to network through interaction with the poster presenters and other curious bystanders.
 At the same time enjoy the break refeshments and networking.

-The TestConX EXPO is a very popular part of the TestConX program with many great exhibits for connecting electronic test professionals to solutions.
+The BiTS EXPO is a very popular part of the BiTS program with many great exhibits to explore what is Now & Next in the test and burn-in of packaged semiconductors.
 There is always something new to see or someone new to meet.
 Not to mention excellent food, drinks, and time for attendees to network with exhibitors!